Poornaka/email-validator/README.md

 # email-validator
-This Python program validates emails, including the provider
+This Python program validates emails, including the provider such as gmail and outlook